Test in a live environment

 These are:

-To install the IronXL library, we can use the NuGet Package Manager in Visual Studio.
+To install the IronXL library, the simplest approach is to use the NuGet Package Manager in Visual Studio.
 Simply open the NuGet Package Manager and search for IronXL in the Browse tab.
 Once you have located IronXL in the search results, select it and proceed with the installation.
 Once the installation is complete, you can start using the IronXL library in your project.

 IronXL in search results: